-We've already talked about financial services being complex and harder to differentiate than some other categories.
+We've already talked about home loan products being complex and harder to differentiate than some other categories.

-So what definitely WON'T work, is if you create a website with a bullet point list of the different services you provide, plus an "enquire now" form.
+So what definitely WON'T work, is if you create a website with a bullet point list of the different offerings you provide, plus an "enquire now" form.